Your Guide to Anal Masturbation for Men

 The prostate gland is part of the reproductive system of penis-owners, located between the penis and the bladder.
 Only AMAB (assigned male at birth) people have a prostate, including cisgender men and trans women.

-In basic terms, the prostate is a walnut-sized gland whose job it is to secrete an enzyme that ensures your semen is liquid enough for ejaculation, which is also necessary if it’s to be fertile.
+In basic terms, the prostate is a walnut-sized gland whose job is to secrete an enzyme that ensures your semen is liquid enough for ejaculation, which is also necessary if it’s to be fertile.

-The prostate is also known as the p-spot due how pleasurable it can be when it’s stimulated.
+The prostate is also known as the p-spot due to how pleasurable it can be when it’s stimulated.
 That’s why some people also call it the ‘male g-spot’.